Master’s Programme Spatial Planning

 - in private planning offices, as self-employed civil engineers, companies in spatial, urban or regional planning, transport, infrastructure and environmental planning as well as consulting companies, -in other private sector companies, especially in the field of real estate and location development,

 - in associations, interest groups or other non-governmental organisations such as chambers of commerce, business or environmental protection associations, initiatives or societies, as well as

 - in scientific and research institutions.
 The activities mentioned can refer to all spatial levels of reference and action: -local and local level -total city and municipal level

 - small regional, regional and state level - national (federal) level - cross-border, inter- and transnational level - European and international level

 Numerous domestic and foreign excursions form an integral part of the course.
 Thanks to Erasmus partnerships, there are many opportunities to spend semesters abroad at European universities, an option which is taken up by the vast majority of students.

 In addition to graduates of the Spatial Planning bachelor's degree, graduates from other relevant bachelor's courses at universities or technical colleges are admitted to the master's programme.

-Courses in spatial planning take place in the Faculty of Architecture and Planning of TU Wien (http://arch.tuwien.ac.at/rmpl) and specifically at the following institutes:
+Courses in spatial planning take place in the Faculty of Architecture and Planning of TU Wien (https://ar.tuwien.ac.at/en, opens an external URL in a new window) and specifically at the following institutes:

 Associate Prof. Dipl.-Ing.
 Dr.techn.